davepinch/pinchy.cc/content/topics/people/t/timothy-leary/birth/snippet-early-life-and-education-1-1.md

 ---
+title: "birth of Timothy Leary (Wikipedia)"
-title: "Leary was born in Springfield, Massachusetts, an only child in an Irish Catholic household." birth of: Timothy Leary born in: Massachusetts
+✂️: "Leary was born in Springfield, Massachusetts, an only child in an Irish Catholic household." birth in: Massachusetts birth of: Timothy Leary
 citation: >-
   Wikipedia contributors.
 (2024, August 15).
 Timothy Leary.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved August 17, 2024, from https://en.wikipedia.org/w/index.php?title=Timothy_Leary&oldid=1240457173 snippet of: Timothy Leary (Wikipedia)